Tutorial

 import matplotlib.pyplot as plt

-This next function is a handy way to download the Python module and data that we will be using for this lesson.
-This uses the requests
+This next function provides a handy way to download the Python module that we will use in this lesson.

 # function to download data stored on the internet in a public url to a local file